Prime XBT review – A Beginner’s Guide

 Various limits apply depending on what assets you trade.

-Minimum order size is 0.01BTC.
-Quite a high minimum trade, especially if you just want to try out the platform.
-Many other exchanges allow you to trade with just $1 or a few satoshis.
+Minimum order size is 0.01BTC for the BTC/USD trading pair, however, minimum trading sizes are lower for altcoin markets.
+The 0.01BTC minimum is quite high so if you just want to try out the platform I would recommend doing this on the altcoin trading pairs instead.
+Many other exchanges allow you to trade their BTC/USD pair with just $1 or a few satoshis.

-Maximum single trades and maximum exposure are both set at 100BTC.
-So you can leverage your way to $1 million trades should you fancy.
+Maximum single trades are set at 100BTC and maximum exposure are is 150BTC – so you can leverage your way to $1 million trades should you fancy.

 You can see the full list of Prime XBT limits here.